-Furthermore, the density of fire points showed a distribution pattern similar to that of forest loss.
-In both periods, 2001-2018 and 2012-2018, high densities of fire points were fairly common in many areas, such as the southern margin of Cordillera Central, Sierra de Bahoruco, Sierra de Neyba, and Los Haitises, with more than 30 and 65 fires per 100 km2 detected by MODIS and VIIRS, respectively (Figs. 3-C and 3-D).
+Furthermore, the density of fire points in the 2001-2018 period showed a distribution pattern similar to that of forest loss.
+High densities of fire points were fairly common in many areas, such as the southern margin of Cordillera Central, Sierra de Bahoruco, Sierra de Neyba, and Los Haitises, with more than 30 fire points per 100 km2 detected by the MODIS sensor (Fig. 4-B).